patin-osu/patin-osu/README.md

 # 🔭 I’m currently working on

 1. My Website (Of course).
-2. Collection of my legacy website (Among other things).
-3. A Lot of other stuff that I can’t even describe.
+2. A Lot of other stuff that I can’t even describe.

 # 📫 How to reach me